 - Attend the following classes to gain the knowledge, skills and credentials that will make you a strong candidate for an ED position:

 - Advanced Cardiac Life Support (contact your local hospital for course availability)

 (Check with your local colleges or universities that might have courses relating to emergency nursing skills.)

 - Subscribe to the Emergency Nursing ListServ (information is on the ENA web page at www.ena.org/membership/listserv/.

 - Respiratory assessment, including ABGs and cardiac enzymes

 - Volunteer for ENA committees, workgroups, and special interest groups.

 What can I do to optimize my chances for success after I'm in an emergency nursing position?

 Once you get an emergency nursing position, continue to take classes and fine-tune your skills.
 When opportunities to learn something new come along, take them.
 Don't be afraid to ask questions - there's a wealth of knowledge to be gained from colleagues, ED managers and emergency physicians on staff.
 Get involved in unit-based committees and activities as well as local, state and national ENA activities.
 Find a mentor to help you in your professional development in emergency nursing.
 Set a two-year goal to obtain your Certified Emergency Nurse (CEN) or Certified Flight Registered Nurse (CFRN) credential.
-Be a mentor someone yourself!
+Be a to mentor someone yourself!
 There's no better way to fully learn and understand a subject than to teach it to someone else.
 Keep yourself challenged and look for new professional growth opportunities.